Close Menu

 Castles, Country Houses, & Abbeys

 Discover the history of the region’s often turbulent past in visiting places such as the castles of Caerlaverock, Drumlanrig, and Lochmaben.
 More modest, but in their own way equally interesting, a good number of fortified towers – once the home of local feuding families – can be combined in a ‘tower-house trail.’
 The tranquil settings of medieval abbeys meanwhile recall the important part played in local life by monks and other churchmen.
 Access conditions are in place at some locations due to maintenance work.
+For information on the range of fascinating museums across Dumfries and Galloway, see our page under ‘Arts and Culture’.

 ‘The Romance of Ruins’